-Note: The sample is 48,233 plans with \$3.5 trillion in assets.
+Note: The sample is 50,262 plans with \$4.3 trillion in assets.
 BrightScope audited 401(k) filings generally include plans with 100 participants or more.
 Plans with fewer than four investment options or more than 100 investment options assets are excluded from BrightScope audited 401(k) filings for this analysis.
+Source: BrightScope Defined Contribution Plan Database

-CHAPTER 4 401(k) Plan Fees
+401(k) Plan Fees

 Employers offering 401(k) plans typically hire service providers to assist in operating the plans, and those service providers charge fees for their services.
 Many types of services are required to operate a 401(k) plan, including administrative services (e.g., recordkeeping and transaction processing), participant-focused services (e.g., participant communication, education, or advice), regulatory and compliance services (e.g., plan document services; consulting, accounting, and audit services; and legal advice), and investment management.
 As with any other employee benefit, the employer typically decides how the costs will be shared.
 In order to cover the expenses of providing a 401(k) plan, fees are paid by the plan itself, the employer, and/or the plan participants.
 These fees can be levied based on the number of participants, the amount of assets, or as a fixed dollar amount for the plan as a whole.

 In order to better understand the impact of fees, BrightScope has developed a total plan cost measure that includes all fees on the audited Form 5500 reports as well as fees paid through investment expense ratios (see "About

 BrightScope's Total Plan Cost" below).
-This chapter analyzes nearly 55,000 large 401(k) plans (between four and 100 investment options and typically 100 participants or more) with total plan cost information; more than 45,000 large 401(k) plans with mutual fund investments; and a sample of more than 18,000 consistent large 401(k) plans with mutual funds present from 2009 to 2018.
+This chapter analyzes more than 56,000 large 401(k) plans (between four and 100 investment options and typically 100 participants or more) with total plan cost information; more than 47,000 large 401(k) plans with mutual fund investments; and a sample of more than 17,000 consistent large 401(k) plans with mutual funds present from 2009 to 2019.